LLNL/sundials/doc/cvode/guide/source/Introduction.rst

 **Breaking change**
 The functions ``CVodeSetErrFile`` and ``CVodeSetHandlerErrFn`` have been removed.
-Users of these functions should use the :c:type:`SUNLogger` API instead.
+Users of these functions can use the functions :c:func:`SUNContext_PushErrHandler`, and :c:func:`SUNLogger_SetErrorFilename` instead.
+For further details see Sections :numref:`SUNDIALS.Errors` and :numref:`SUNDIALS.Logging`.

 Changes in v6.6.2
 -----------------